 Most communication between the college and its students is by mail or telephone.
-It is the student's responsibility to provide the student services office with a current mailing address and telephone number whenever changes are made.
-Students who are changing their name, address, telephone number, catalog year, advisor or major must complete a "Change in Student Information" form, available in the student services office.
+It is the student's responsibility to provide the admissions office with a current mailing address and telephone number whenever changes are made.
+Students who are changing their name, address, telephone number, catalog year, advisor or major must complete a "Change in Student Information" form, available in the admissions office.